 The unique Roman silver treasure from Berthouville in France has previously only been exhibited in the USA and France.
-Now, exceptionally, it is coming to Denmark.
+Now, exceptionally, it is in Denmark.

 It is the 3rd century AD and the Roman Empire extends across vast areas of Europe.
 In these occupied regions, for better or for worse, the Romans spread their culture.
 This also includes a decadent proclivity for celebration and excess.

 From 14th March 2018 visitors to the Glyptotek can give their imagination free rein as regards celebration and excess at the exhibition ”High on Luxury.
 Lost Treasures from the Roman Empire”.
 Here we shall be presenting the Berthouville Treasure along with a number of other luxury artifacts from the Roman Empire.
 To create the perfect Imperial Roman atmosphere in the exhibition, one can, while moving around between the ancient goblets, jugs and dishes, listen to podcast magazine Third Ear’s soundtrack, which takes the visitors back 2000 years to a feast at the home of the nouveau riche Trimalchio, which offers all one could desire of Roman decadence and ferocity.

 Off to a party with the Romans

 Assuming one were fortunate enough to gain admission to a celebration with the Roman upper class the menu might stretch to such specialties as flamingo tongues, peahen eggs and dormice sprinkled with honey.
 And everything accompanied by an endless supply of wine.
 Everything was served from jugs and goblets decorated with dramatic scenes from Greek mythology.
 The exquisite silverware, and, not least, the motifs with which it was decorated, played a key role in conversation at such gatherings.
 By displaying one’s knowledge of the myths behind the scenes depicted it was possible to demonstrate one’s cultural sophistication and intellectual prowess – or appear a complete fool through one’s lack of such knowledge.

 The Temple Treasure